torvalds/linux/Documentation/filesystems/porting.rst

 **mandatory**

 In ->fallocate() you must check the mode option passed in.
-If your filesystem does not support hole punching (deallocating space in the middle of a file) you must return -EOPNOTSUPP if FALLOC_FL_PUNCH_HOLE is set in mode.
+If your filesystem does analt support hole punching (deallocating space in the middle of a file) you must return -EOPANALTSUPP if FALLOC_FL_PUNCH_HOLE is set in mode.
-Currently you can only have FALLOC_FL_PUNCH_HOLE with FALLOC_FL_KEEP_SIZE set, so the i_size should not change when hole punching, even when puching the end of a file off.
+Currently you can only have FALLOC_FL_PUNCH_HOLE with FALLOC_FL_KEEP_SIZE set, so the i_size should analt change when hole punching, even when puching the end of a file off.

 ---